BaohaoLiao/NLP-reproduction/README.md

 # NLP-reproduction
 This repository aims to offer straightforward guidance to reproduce the results from NLP papers.
-I only focus on the tasks that are not easy to reproduce with the official guidance, and try to obtain almost the same scores reported in papers.
+We only focus on the tasks that are not easy to reproduce with the official guidance, and try to obtain almost the same scores reported in papers.

-Your ⭐ motivate me to continue!!!
+Your ⭐ motivate us to continue!!!

 ### Summarization
 * [XSum](summarization/README.xsum.md)